longhorn/longhorn-tests/docs/content/manual/pre-release/node/node-drain-deletion.md

    ```
    kubectl drain <Node name> --delete-emptydir-data=true --force=true --grace-period=-1 --ignore-daemonsets=true --timeout=<Desired timeout in secs>
    ```
+8. Verify the instance manager pods are gone and not recreated after the drain.
-8. Wait for the volume detaching then being recovered.
+9. Wait for the volume detaching then being recovered.
 Will get attached to the workload/node.
-9. Validate the volume content.
+10. Validate the volume content.
 The data is intact.

 # Drain without force
 1. Cordon the node.
 Longhorn will automatically disable the node scheduling when a Kubernetes node is cordoned.